timescale/docs/api/time_bucket.md

 ```

 For rounding, move the alignment so that the middle of the bucket is at the
-5 minute mark (and report the middle of the bucket):
+five minute mark, and report the middle of the bucket:
 ```sql
 SELECT time_bucket('5 minutes', time, '-2.5 minutes') + '2.5 minutes'
   AS five_min, avg(cpu)